tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - **Renovation and Resale:** Opportunities exist for purchasing older homes, renovating them to modern standards, and selling at a premium.

 # Rosscarrock

+Rosscarrock is a residential neighborhood located in the southwest quadrant of Calgary, Alberta.
+Established in 1954, it offers a mix of housing options and is strategically positioned near various amenities, making it a notable area for real estate investment.

+**Nearby Amenities and Attractions:**

+- **Shopping and Services:** The neighborhood is adjacent to Westbrook Mall, providing residents with access to numerous retail stores, dining options, and essential services.

+- **Recreation:** Proximity to the Shaganappi Point Golf Course and several parks offers recreational opportunities for residents.

+- **Transportation:** Rosscarrock benefits from convenient access to public transit, including the Westbrook LRT Station, facilitating easy commutes to downtown Calgary and other parts of the city.

+**Housing Characteristics:**

+- **Construction Period:** Many homes in Rosscarrock were built during the 1950s and 1960s, reflecting the architectural styles of that era.

+- **Building Types:** The neighborhood features a diverse housing stock, including single-family detached homes, semi-detached houses, townhouses, and low-rise apartment buildings.
+Approximately 53.3% of the buildings are condominiums or apartments, and 65.8% of the housing is used for renting.

+**Zoning Regulations:**

+Rosscarrock's zoning accommodates a mix of residential densities, allowing for single-family homes as well as multi-family developments.
+Certain areas permit higher density housing, enabling the development of additional units per lot, which can be advantageous for investors interested in redevelopment opportunities.

+**Demographics:**

+- **Population:** As of the 2021 Census, Rosscarrock had a population of 3,490 residents.

+- **Median Age:** The population distribution includes 15% aged 0-14 years and 10% aged 65 and over, indicating a diverse age range.

+- **Average Income:** The median total household income in 2020 was $68,500, which is lower than Calgary's median of $98,000.

+**Crime Rate:**

+Rosscarrock's crime rates are 11% higher than the national average, with violent crimes being 13% lower than the national average.
+Residents have a 1 in 22 chance of becoming a victim of crime, and the community is considered safer than 60% of cities in Alberta.

+**Rental Market:**

+- **Supply and Demand:** With a significant proportion of rental properties (65.8%), there is a robust rental market catering to various demographics, including students, professionals, and families.

+- **Average Rents:** Specific rental data for Rosscarrock is limited; however, Calgary's overall rental market has experienced growth.
+As of September 2024, the average market rental rate for multi-residential units, including apartments and condominiums, was $2,225, reflecting a 5.7% increase since September 2023.

+**Neighborhood Classification:**

+Based on available data, Rosscarrock can be classified as a C neighborhood.
+This classification reflects moderate property values, average crime rates, and access to essential amenities, making it a viable option for both homeowners and investors.

+**Real Estate Investment Potential:**

+- **Long-Term Appreciation vs. Current Returns:** Calgary's real estate market has shown resilience, with average home prices increasing by 5.1% year-over-year as of February 2025.
+Rosscarrock's strategic location and diverse housing options suggest potential for steady appreciation over time.

+- **Average House Prices:** The average price of homes in Rosscarrock is approximately $855,000, with properties ranging from $300,000 to over $1 million, depending on size, condition, and specific location within the neighborhood.

+**Suitable Real Estate Investment Strategies:**

+- **Multi-Family Rentals:** Investing in duplexes, triplexes, or apartment buildings can capitalize on the strong rental demand in the area.

+- **Renovation and Resale:** Opportunities exist for purchasing older homes, renovating them to modern standards, and selling at a profit.

+- **Long-Term Hold:** With the area's appreciation potential, holding properties for capital growth can yield substantial returns over time.

 # Sunalta
 # Palliser
 # Coach Hill